getty708/triton-sandbox/triton_experiments/onnx_backend/README.md

 # Send request to the Simple CNN (# of models = 1)
 make call-monolithic-cnn
-# Send request to the ensemble of the 4 Simple CNN (# of models = 4)
-make call-ensemble-cnn

 # Send request to the Simple Transformer (# of models = 1)
 make call-monolithic-transformer
-# Send request to the ensemble of the 4 Simple Transformer (# of models = 4)
+# Send request to the Simple Transformer (# of models = 1, with TensorRT Optimization)
-make call-ensemble-transformer
+make call-monolithic-transformer-trt
 ```